Timeless (Wet Wet Wet album)

 Timeless is the sixth studio album by Scottish pop rock quartet Wet Wet Wet, and the last to feature Marti Pellow on lead vocals.
-Released on 12 November 2007, the album was the band's first studio release in ten years, having not release a full studio recording since 10 in 1997.
+Released on 12 November 2007, the album was the band's first studio release in ten years, having not released a full studio recording since 10 in 1997.
 The album spawned only two singles; "Too Many People", which was released a week before the album on 5 November, and "Weightless", which followed on 4 February 2008.

 The album is the band's lowest charting release to date, only peaking at #42 on the UK Albums Chart.
 The album artwork was designed by Klaus Voormann, who also designed the artwork for The Beatles album Revolver.
 A total of sixteen new tracks were released as part of the album campaign; eleven on the album itself, and five additional new tracks as B-sides.
 An orchestral version of "Eyes Wide Open" appears as a hidden track on physical copies of the album.